mahmoud-saed/Supplier-Visit-Management/supplier_visit/README.md

 ## Support

-For issues and questions, please refer to the module documentation or contact your system administrator.
+For issues and questions, please refer to the main project documentation or contact your system administrator.